Nathanlauga/transparentai/README.md

 This library is a toolbox so that you can create or inspect an AI on every step of the pipeline.

-This is a new tools so if you found any bugs or other kind of problems please do not hesitate to report them on the issues GitHub page from the library here : https://github.com/Nathanlauga/transparentai/issues.
+This is a new tool so if you found any bugs or other kind of problems please do not hesitate to report them on the issues GitHub page from the library here : https://github.com/Nathanlauga/transparentai/issues.

 ![TransparentAI Pipeline](images/transparentai_pipeline.png)